marioconcilio/sfdc/README.md

-# Salesforce DX Simple App
+# Salesforce DX Sample App

 This repository contains the source of an example SFDX project.